localpi/base/README.md

-# base
+# Base

-base repo for pi1
+Base repo for pi1 and soon for pi2, too.